-- finalists' dossiers, including curriculum vitae, letter of application, and letters of recommendation, a research statement, a statement of teaching philosophy, a statement of demonstrated commitment to diversity and inclusion. - data relevant to affirmative action search efforts.
+• Finalists' dossiers, including curriculum vitae, letter of application, and letters of recommendation, a research statement, a statement of teaching philosophy, a statement of demonstrated commitment to diversity and inclusion.

-Candidates may be invited to the campus only after the search committee has had approval from the Provost.
-As soon as the candidates are invited to the campus for interviews, the search committee chair should send the candidates' names and the proposed dates of travel to the Provost's Office and to the deans.
+Candidates may be invited to the campus only after the search committee has received approval from the Provost.
+As soon as the candidates are invited to the campus for interviews, the search committee chair should send the candidates' names and the proposed dates of travel to the Provost's Office, the deans, and Human Resources.
 Arrangements for the visits are made by the search committee in coordination with the Provost's Office.